opentoken-io/opentoken/doc/strength-and-numbers.md

 Whirlpool uses a similarly sized key of 32 bytes.
 Again, the number of possibilities for scanning the entire keyspace are the same.
 Because it's implemented slower, the supercomputer now takes 1.35E59 years.
 The "every atom of Earth is a supercomputer" would scan all possibilities after 1 billion years (with a 50% chance after 500 million years).

-Because the records are stored as double-encrypted payloads, even huge advances in bypassing some of the encryption will not help tremendously because multiple different encryption mechanisms are employed.
+Because the records are stored as double-encrypted payloads, even huge advances in bypassing some encryption will not help tremendously because multiple different encryption mechanisms are employed.

 On a final note, assume that you have an extremely valuable secret, you've found weaknesses in the different encryption mechanisms in place, you have infinite funds to build computers and everyone wants you to succeed.
 The world is attempting to crack one of the secrets stored by OpenToken.io.
 Given the absurdity of the examples above, it would still take nearly two billion years to get your secret.
 To put that in perspective, the sun is estimated to last another 5 billion years but Earth is not.